-- e) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - f) The site foreman must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
-Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - g) The project arborist shall provide written certification of compliance with the above condition.
+- 100mm mulch/aggregate (for light traffic areas), or - rumble boards strapped over 100mm mulch/aggregate, or - steel plating over 100mm mulch/aggregate layer, or - retention of existing surface during works. - f) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - g) The site foreman must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
+Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - h) The project arborist shall provide written certification of compliance with the above condition.